idnow/de.idnow.android.sdk/README.md

 ## Changelog

 Only the most recent versions are included here.
 Please contact us if you are having trouble upgrading from an older version.

+#### 3.17.0 - 22 Jan 2020
+- simplified the SDK integration by making the library dependencies private
+- UI improvements and bug fixes

 #### 3.16.0 - 19 Dec 2019
 - added support for language selection